DIY Scrap Fabric Jump Rope

 As the new year rolls around, many of us adopt new year's resolutions to try and better ourselves and our lives.
 Whether it's a fitness goal or a desire to de-clutter your space, this jump rope project will take care of both.
 We want to thank Lillemor Elfgren of Limmo Designs in Sweden for the inspiration for this project.
 We saw her jump rope at the VAV conference this past summer and thought that it would make a great project to share with you.

-Wind your fabric onto a bobbin, we found that winding it into a ball using a ball winder made the fabric strip twist.
+Wind your fabric onto a bobbin by hand—we found that winding it into a ball using a ball winder made the fabric strip twist.

 Set up your Incredible Rope Machine two yards away from the separator.
 Wind the fabric strip around the Rope Machine taking care not to twist the strip.
 Crank the machine until the strips start to kink back on themselves.
 This will take more twist than yarn as there is no natural twist in the fabric.

 - Once your rope is made, add handles to the end of the rope by passing the rope through the holes in the handles.
 Tie knots on the ends of the rope to prevent the handles from coming off.

 - If you feel like you need more weight, try two passes around the rope machine with 24 yards of fabric strips, or add a couple of large wooden beads to the rope itself.